 Hide your valuables

-There’s one very good reason to always keep your valuables hidden away safe.
+There’s one very good reason to always keep your valuables hidden away in a safe place.
 Burglars prefer to work quickly.
 They know they have a limited timeframe to be in the property.
-So they will search places that are most obvious, including drawers and cupboards.
+So, they will search places that are most obvious, including drawers and cupboards.

-So, if you don’t have a great home security system, the next thing you can do to keep your valuables safe is to create several safe spots to hide your high value items.
+If you don’t have a great home security system, the next thing you can do to keep your valuables safe is to create several safe spots to hide your high-value items.

 Don’t create too many hiding places (you might forget where they are).
-Create two or three around the home for this purpose.
+Create two or three around your home for this purpose.
 Just remember that thieves usually look in living rooms and bedrooms.

 Worst places to hide valuables